0xIfeoluwa/0xIfeoluwa/README.md

 - I'm always excited to chat about web development, collaborate on projects, or explore new opportunities!
 - 📧 Email: abisoyew1@gmail.com
 - 📄 Resume: [View my resume](#)
-- 💬 Open to: Coffee chats, code reviews, and collaboration!
+- 💬 Open to: Code reviews, and collaboration!

 ## 😊 Fun Facts About Me